Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with diminishing stepsizes

 \begin{Theorem 1} In the presence of honest-but-curious or eavesdropping adversaries, PDG-DS can protect the privacy of all participating agents defined in Definition \ref{definition:privacy}. \end{Theorem 1}

-\begin{proof} Represent the information that agent $i$ shares with neighboring agents when participating PDG-DS as $\mathcal{I}_i$ when its gradient is $g^k_i$.
-According to Definition \ref{definition:privacy}, we have to prove that when the gradient is altered to $\hat{g}^k_i$ with $\zeta$ difference from $g^k_i$, the corresponding shared information $\hat{\mathcal{I}}_i$ of agent $i$ when running the algorithm could be identical to $\mathcal{I}_i$ under any $\zeta>0$.
+\begin{proof} Without loss of generality, we first consider the protection of the gradient of agent $i$ at any {single} time instant $k$, and then { show that the argument also applies to any finite number of time instants (iterations)}.
+When the gradient is $g^k_i$, we represent the information that agent $i$ shares with neighboring agents when participating PDG-DS as $\mathcal{I}_i$.
+According to Definition \ref{definition:privacy}, we have to prove that when the gradient is altered { from $g_i^k$} to $\hat{g}^k_i=e^{ \zeta^k}g^k_i$ with $\zeta^k$ difference from $g^k_i$ according to the log-scale metric in (\ref{eq:difference}), the corresponding shared information $\hat{\mathcal{I}}_i$ of agent $i$ when running the algorithm could be identical to $\mathcal{I}_i$ under any $\zeta^k>0$.

 According to Algorithm PDG-DS, agent $i$ shares the following information in decentralized optimization: